SeanTOSCD/wordpress-starter-theme/README.md

 ```

 The template part is used throughout the theme in a logical manner and is ready to be customized for any template file you decide to create.

+### Customizer Options

+The theme includes color scheme options in the Customizer.
+Set the body text, subdued body text, light background, dark background, and action colors to easily change the theme's general color scheme.

+Once set in the Customizer, these colors are available for use in the Block Editor.

+### Fat Footer

+The theme includes a fat footer template part that can be used in any template file.
+It is designed to display a more robust footer at the bottom of the page, just above the footer copyright.

+The area is separated into two columns.
+The left column is wide with a single widgetized area in it, meant for paragraph text and other relatively large elements.
+The right column is even wider, but broken down into three widgetized areas that display side by side, meant for more narrow elements like vertical navigation menus or social icons.

+The fat footer only displays columns whose widget areas have widgets in them.
+If none of the areas have widgets in them, the entire fat footer will disappear.

+Navigation menus placed in the fat footer will automatically be styled to display vertically and do not support sub-menus.

 ## Advanced Custom Fields